Leviafan901/evolutiongames/README.md

 Heatmap is an excellent way to identify whether there is multicollinearity or not.
 ![All correlations map](images/All_Features_Correllations.png "Heatmap of correlations")

-Let's also find out how the sales price is distributed.
+Let's also find out how the 'charges' is distributed.
 ```
 print("Skewness: " + str(data.test_set[TARGET_PREDICTION_VALUE].skew()))
 print("Kurtosis: " + str(data.test_set[TARGET_PREDICTION_VALUE].kurt()))